zanellar/mjrlenvs/readme.md

 ### Create an environment

 - create a folder in 'data/envdesc' with the files 'arena.xml'(simulation model description) and a 'specs.json'(state and action specifics)
-- create a class in 'mjrlenvs/envrl/' that extends 'EnvGymBase' or 'EnvGymGoalBase' ('from mjrlenvs.envrl.base import *' ) and implement here the observation and the reward computation
+- create a class in 'mjrlenvs/envrl/' that extends 'EnvGymBase' or 'EnvGymGoalBase' ('from mjrlenvs.scripts.env.envgymbase import *' ) and implement here the observation and the reward computation

 ### Run training